 Hiring for emotional intelligence is not the easiest of task and recruiter often gets confused over the fact that how to hire for emotional intelligence because they have no idea of such concept.
 They never taught the role of emotion, their positive and negative impact as well as how to hire for emotional intelligence.
 Obviously, the need for smart, understanding workforce is far important than checking the emotional intelligence of existing employees, but we still need experienced and smart people in our team.

-1. Use behavioral interview:
+1. Use behavioral interview techniques:

 It often happens that interviewer conducts interview that is totally based on the need and requirement of the job and they only focus on the interviewee qualifications and intelligence.
 The hiring process is like a game where the chances of a hit and miss are equal.
 It is possible that highly qualified and intelligent candidate leaves frustrated colleagues and unsatisfied client and proves to be a disaster decision that’s why it is necessary to include emotional intelligence in the interview.